BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 • Find out why array is coming through as string and not array.<br/>

 <br/><strong>Small Changes:</strong><br/>
+• Make this version handle non-doppleganger players, or make that version a separate file.<br/>
 • Modulize this as much as possible, in preparation for further versions.<br/>
 • Make "true" player indicators cosmetically better.<br/>
 • Make "true" player indicators use JS instead of PHP.<br/>